Immusharma/Redbus_scraping/README.md

 Features Automated Web Scraping: Collect detailed bus travel data including routes, schedules, prices, and seat availability from the Redbus website.
 Data Analysis: Analyze the scraped data to extract meaningful insights and trends.
 Data Filtering: Filter the data based on various criteria such as route, price, departure time, etc.

-Tools Python, Selenium(Purpose of Web scraping), Mysql, Streamlit, Pandas(Library), DateTime(Library)
+Tools Python, Selenium(Purpose of Web scraping), Mysql, Streamlit, Pandas, DateTime(Library)

 Approach Python: The core programming language used for scripting and data processing.